Sparkling DIY Rhinestone Menorah for Hanukkah

 You can literally bling out anything!
 Check out this tutorial on how to bling crocs.

-Now that you've mastered bedazzling...go ahead and make a dreidel to go with it!
-Hey, maybe you even want to make rhinestone dreidel or tzedukah box?!
+Now that you've mastered your bedazzling crafting skills...go ahead and make more fun rhinestone projects for the holidays.
+Hey, maybe you even want to make a rhinestone dreidel or tzedakah box?!
 The world is your oyster!

-Get out there and add a little sparkle to the world!
+Get out there and add a little sparkle to the holiday season!
 Forget gift cards, handmade gifts are the best!

 Previous